digitalocean/Kubernetes-Starter-Kit-Developers/06-kubernetes-sealed-secrets/external-secrets-operator.md

 During this guide you will be using [Hashicorp Vault](https://www.vaultproject.io/) as a provider for secrets management.
 Vault itself implements lots of different secret engines.
 ESO only supports the [KV Secrets Engine](https://www.vaultproject.io/docs/secrets/kv).

 ## Step 2 - Configuring the Vault Server

+**Note:**

+The vault server in this chapter is for development/demonstration purposes only.

 HashiCorp Vault is an identity-based secrets and encryption management system.
 A secret is anything that you want to tightly control access to, such as API encryption keys, passwords, and certificates.
 Vault provides encryption services that are gated by authentication and authorization methods.
 Using Vault’s UI, CLI, or HTTP API, access to secrets and other sensitive data can be securely stored and managed, tightly controlled (restricted), and auditable.